 Missile Defense Integration & Operations Center

-Located in Colorado Springs, Colo., the Missile Defense Agency’s Integration and Operations Center supports research and development, system-level tests and evaluation, as well as operational and training support to U.S. combatant commands.
+Located in Colorado Springs, Colorado, the Missile Defense Agency’s Integration and Operations Center supports research and development, system-level tests and evaluation, as well as operational and training support to U.S. combatant commands.
 Additionally, Missile Defense Agency operations for missile defense capabilities have been executed at this facility since 1988.